Teacher in Charge: Ms T. Robertson, Ms L. Bruce-Miller.

 Course Description:

 The combined course will focus on the construction of historical (modern and ancient) narratives and how the values or tuakiri of a person influence their actions within these events.
-Students will also develop their understanding of what makes an event significant, this will be on the impact and knowledge we can from the events.
+Students will also develop their understanding of what makes an event significant, why is it remembered, and how this remembrance can change over time.

 Students will also be given opportunities throughout the term to show their development in skills and understanding.
-We also work on bringing in members of the community to talk about the impact of events, for examples Parihaka, and how whakapapa plays an important role in the memory and protection of events.
+We also work on bringing in members of the community to talk about the impact of events and how whakapapa plays an important role in the memory and protection of these historical contexts.

 Term 1